ILIAS-eLearning/ILIAS/tests/README.md

 every language.
 The second reason is that no recently written books are on the market which describe modern unit testing with PHPUnit.

+There is no major reason why this particular book was taken.
+For the initial author this book seemed like a good starting point to create the unit test investigation.

 <a name="naming"></a>
 ### Naming
 "Rework test names and code to tell stories."
 [1, Location 1324]